carlosalexismorales/Pewlett-Hackard-Analysis/README.md

 ## Project Overview

 The purpose of this analysis is to conduct a Database analysis for Pewlett Hackard.
-This analysis will achieve two goals:  determiningthe number of future retirees per title and identifying which employees are fit/eligible for the mentorship program.
+This analysis will achieve two goals:  determining the number of future retirees per title and identifying which employees are fit/eligible for the mentorship program.
 This analysis will also include a report that summarize's the findings to help Pewlett Hackard's upcoming transitional period.

 ## Resources